-Organization: Definition, Types, and Examples
+What is an Organization: Definition, Characteristics, Types, and Examples

 Purpose of an Organization